SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 |Description|Provides further information depending on the operation, e.g. the device name, alarm text, operation status.
 |Device time|Device time when the operation was processed.
 This can differ from the server time.

-Only the latest 100 logs are visible.
+Only the last 100 logs are visible.
 Click **Load more** at the bottom of the list to view more log entries.

 ![Audit logs](/guides/users-guide/administration/admin_auditlogs.png)